How Malware Really Works (What Most People Miss)

 Immerse yourself in cutting-edge Cybersecurity knowledge from industry-insiders.
 Access reliable research insights, practical-driven learning hub, and updates on the latest cybersecurity trends.

 Learn how Windows sessions manage processes, desktops, clipboards, and security.
-Pavel Yosifovich explains Session 0, window stations, and more in this lecture.
+Pavel Yosifovich explains Session 0,

 When working with processes, we often want to understand what is going on inside them.